 - 2012 – to date researcher at JetBrains.

-- 2013 – to date Senior Lecturer at the Saint Petersburg State University.
+- 2017 – to date Associate Professor at the Saint Petersburg State University.

 Detailed biography is available here.